 Ladies and Gentlemen, please belatedly welcome (clockwise from top left) Dan Jones, Raymond W. Templeton, Glenn J. Zamorski and Conrad Lerman to the pantheon of Purple Heart recipients long overdue.

 Medals, as a whole, are a throwback to chivalry, knighthood and honor in battle.
 They have gradually segued into somewhat of a necessity.
-Anyone who was near the conflict suddenly was awarded a medal simply for being in the vicinity.
+Anyone who was near the conflict suddenly is awarded a medal simply for being in the vicinity.
 That progressed into numerous “campaign ribbons” from various countries on top of America’s recognition.
 Thus Vietnam Veterans sport the VSM, the VCM and the Cross of Gallantry.
 Those who fought in Europe in WW2 were awarded the ETO campaign as well as a Victory in Europe medal in addition to any awards for individual bravery.
 I call this the “Everybody was impacted” syndrome.
-It may be good for morale.
-Conversely, I cannot say the prospect of a CMOH for jumping on a hand grenade would be be an inducement to do so.
+It must be good for morale.
+Conversely, I cannot say the prospect of a MOH for jumping on a hand grenade would be an inducement to do so.
 Everyone’s hero meter has a different setting.
 In Vietnam, I witnessed the phenomenon of both troops running towards the sound of gunfire as well as the obverse.

 Mind you, this is my opinion.
 I come from the old world metric that says a military medal should be a reward for a given action- especially a heroic one.
 By rights, the more heroic the action, the higher the award should be.
 At this rate, the town of Sandy Hook, Connecticut will be awarding Medals of Honor for the poor children struck down by that insane Lanza fellow.
 Eventually, every town in America will be striking their own for their citizens and policemen.
 Wait.
 They already do.
 Hell, many of you may have already won an award and are simply unaware of it.